Sandra Pupatello: 2013 Ontario Liberal leadership bid

+On November 8, 2012, Pupatello announced that she would seek the leadership of the Ontario Liberal Party.
+She was widely seen as the frontrunner in the race, going into the convention with approximately 27% of voting delegates and over a quarter of ex-officio delegates, as well as endorsements from both The Globe and Mail and the Toronto Star.
+On the day of the convention, Pupatello led on the first two ballots, but lost to Kathleen Wynne on the third and final ballot.
+Wynne subsequently asked her to become minister of finance in her first cabinet; Pupatello declined in favour of returning to the private sector.

 Federal politics

 Pupatello supported Paul Martin's bid to succeed Jean Chrétien as leader of the Liberal Party of Canada.
 She also supported Michael Ignatieff's bid for the party leadership in 2006.

-In 2015, there was speculation that she may run for the federal Liberals in Windsor West in the October 2015 federal election and attempt to unseat NDP incumbent Brian Masse but that didn't eventuate.
+In 2015, there was speculation that she may run for the federal Liberals in Windsor West in the October 2015 federal election and attempt to unseat New Democratic Party (NDP) incumbent Brian Masse, but that didn't eventuate.

 Pupatello announced in August 2019 that she was seeking the federal Liberal nomination in Windsor West in the 2019 Canadian federal election.
-She won the nomination and attempted to unseat incumbent New Democratic Party MP Brian Masse, coming second to him.
+She won the nomination and faced incumbent New Democratic Party MP Brian Masse in the general election, placing second.
+In July 2021, Pupatello announced her intention to stand for the second time as the Liberal candidate for Windsor West in the 2021 Canadian federal election.
+She again placed second behind Masse, who expanded his margin of victory.